 - Managing quality across organizational and geographic boundaries

-- Sustaining quality performance over time
+- Sustaining quality and safety performance over time